christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 > The author(s) assume that it is those who do not have their fair share as acting out against it but why should we assume that?

 I would argue that this is an incorrect reading of the paper.
 For example, the first paragraph of page 3 discusses why 'winners' and 'losers' would use violence.
 This is discussed throughout the theory section.
+For example on page 5: "Importantly, in the absence of credible commitments from the temporarily weak, the temporarily strong may use preemptive violence to prevent changes to the rules that distribute legislative resources in closer alignment with electoral support."
 The US case study shows that both sides broke peaceful bargaining outcomes (Sumner with his sexual imagery and Brooks by caning Sumner).

 I realise a possible source of confusion may be that the wording regarding how disproportionality could incentivise violence from beneficiaries of disproportionality was confusing.
 I have changed this on page 5 ("They" to "The temporarily strong").